 Gross rent multiplier is the ratio between the value or price of a property and the gross annual rental income it creates through rent.
 Put another way, GRM tells you how many years it would take for the gross rental income to pay for the purchase price.

 It makes a quick shorthand to calculate rental profitability.
-But it ignores all rental property expenses, which vary wildly across states, cities, neighborhoods, and properties.
+But it ignores all rental property expenses, which vary wildly across real estate markets.

-GRM = Price of Property/Gross Annual Rental Income
+GRM = Property Price / Gross Annual Rental Income

 $300,000 Property Value / $36,000 Annual Rental Income = 8.33 GRM